-It is intended that the draft SCP Review Document at Attachment (a) be released for stakeholder and community feedback for a period of three weeks.
+It is intended that the draft SCP Review Document at Attachment (a) be released for stakeholder and community feedback as per the recommendation in this report for a period of three weeks.

 In order to maximise participation, the opportunity to provide feedback on the draft SCP will be communicated broadly, including online, on Council noticeboards and in the City's libraries.